 Initially, the CPG considered “in-house” solutions (Excel, email) and generic survey solutions (SurveyMonkey™).
 However, these solution options were deemed too slow, too labor-intensive, and too error-prone to meet the business requirements around speed and accuracy of merchandising execution.

 Upon receiving the CPG’s registration, the Bindy team scheduled a web conference to demo the software and workflow to the project’s stakeholders.
 Based on the demo, the CPG determined that the solution was a good fit for their needs.
 Next, Bindy provided a yearly “all-inclusive” quote which came within budget.
-Last, the CPG asked for a free 30-day trial.
+Last, the CPG asked for a free trial.

 Within hours, the CPG had, largely on their own: